-The exam is given twice yearly during autumn and spring quarters, during the 7th week of the quarter.
-Students must be registered for a minimum of 2 credits in order to take the exam.
+The exam is given twice yearly during autumn and spring quarters, during the 6-8th week of the quarter.
+Students must be registered for a minimum of two credits in order to take the exam.

-The Qualifying Examination Syllabi for each currriculum group will be posted a full 2 weeks ahead of the exam week.
+The Qualifying Examination Syllabi for each currriculum group will be posted online a full two weeks ahead of the exam.

-The exam time/date/place and the examining committee names will be posted a full week ahead of the week in which the exam is taken.
+The exam time/date/place and the examining committee names will be provided by student to Advising a full week ahead of the week in which the exam is taken.

 The time limitations and number of attempts are set by the satisfactory progress policy for the Department.
 Extensions of time or additional attempts beyond these guidelines may only be granted by means of petition to the Curriculum Committee.

-Advisor RecommendationIn order to initiate a qualifying evaluation, the student's advisor must first submit a written recommendation to the Graduate Program Coordinator, indicating the advisor's impression of the student's strengths, weaknesses, and preparation level for continued Ph.D. study.
-The statement from the advisor should make a convincing case of why a qualifying evaluation panel should be convened for the student, and the advisor's present degree of willingness to advise the student.
+Advisor RecommendationIn order to initiate a qualifying evaluation, the student's advisor must first submit a written recommendation online via the Faculty Advisor Letter of Recommendation, indicating the advisor's impression of the student's strengths, weaknesses, and preparation level for continued Ph.D. study.
+The statement from the advisor should make a convincing case of why a qualifying evaluation panel should be convened for the student and the advisor's present degree of willingness to advise the student.
 This recommendation letter is the primary means through which the advisor's opinions are expressed to the panel, and any unusual or extenuating circumstances should be cited in this letter.

-- The student must demonstrate proficiency in his/her specialty area by the completion of at least 3 courses in the student's specialty area.
-Each of these three courses must be at least 3 credit hours and must be at the 5XX level.
+- The student must demonstrate proficiency in his/her specialty area by the completion of at least three courses in the student's specialty area.
+Each of these three courses must be at least three credit hours and must be at the 5XY level.
 The student's performance in each of these three courses must be 3.5 grade point level or higher.
 Course substitutions always require a recommendation from the instructor of the equivalent UW course.